 Preparing For Surgery

-Our surgery coordinator is very experienced in helping our patients from the start of scheduling your surgery all the way thru your post operative appointment.
+Our Surgical Coordinator is very experienced in helping our patients from the start of scheduling your surgery all the way thru your post operative appointment.
 If at anytime you have any questions or concerns, please feel free to call (301) 565-3305 or (301) 681-5400.

 Once you and your doctor have decided that surgery will help you, it is important to learn what to expect from the surgery and how to prepare.
 Preparing mentally and physically for surgery is an important step towards a successful result.